yuv41/private-5v5-server/README.md

 <p align=center>
 This plugin pack is made for running a moderated 5v5 matches on private servers!

+# Installation from release
+ + Download the latest release.
+ + Upload files to your gameserver.

 # Installation & Compiling
  + To install this sourcecode you'll need to compile all the plugins on your own.
  + Download the repository.